 With over 35 years of design and management experience, Jill Lerner has led the design of numerous award-winning academic and institutional research facilities projects for public and private clients throughout the United States.
-As a Principal at Kohn Pedersen Fox Associates, she is responsible for all aspects of project management and design, and is the primary client contact during all phases—from initial programming and conceptual design through construction and project close-out.
+As a Principal at KoPF, she is responsible for all aspects of project management and design, and is the primary client contact during all phases—from initial programming and conceptual design through construction and project close-out.

-Ms. Lerner’s research and institutional work includes the new Advanced Science Research Center at the City University of New York’s City College; a science research center at the Methodist Hospital in Houston, Texas; and the expansion of the Children’s Hospital of Philadelphia, ranked as the number one children’s hospital in the United States by U.S. News and World Report.
+Jill’s research and institutional work includes the new CUNY Advanced Science Research Center; a science research center at the Methodist Hospital in Houston, Texas; and the expansion of the Children’s Hospital of Philadelphia, ranked as the number one children’s hospital in the United States by U.S. News and World Report.

-Ms. Lerner was recently the only Architect on the Cornell University Board of Trustees (2004-2009), where she was active on the Building and Properties Committee.
-She is past Chair of the University’s College of Architecture, Art and Planning Alumni Advisory Council and is an active member of the President’s Council of Cornell Women.
-Ms. Lerner also taught Professional Practice to architecture students in Cornell’s NYC program.
+An active member of the architectural community, Jill was President of the AIA NY Chapter in 2013, and is currently a Board Member of the Urban Green, the New York City arm of the USGBC and is on the External Advisory Board of the Atkinson Center for a Sustainable Future.
+An active member of her alma mater, Cornell University, Jill was the only architect on the Cornell University Board of Trustees (2004-2009), is past Chair of the University’s College of Architecture, Art and Planning Alumni Advisory Council and is an active member of the President’s Council of Cornell Women.
+She has also taught Professional Practice to architecture students in Cornell’s New York City program.

 Jill is a registered architect in several states.